yuzawa-san/thin-gbfs/README.md

 There are more common tasks listed `npm run`.

 To run a dev server: `npm run dev` and open your browser to localhost:8080.
-TODO: support live reload You will need to seed the DB by going to localhost:8000, then cron jobs and then run the only cron job.
+You will need to seed the DB by going to localhost:8000, then cron jobs and then run the only cron job.

 ## Software License Info